 The first page of the manuscript should have a concise title limited to about 15 words and the names of all authors, complete mailing address for correspondence, telephone, fax numbers and email address.
 Please indicate with an asterisk (*) the author to whom correspondence regarding the manuscript should be directed.
 Each name should be linked to an address by means of references 1, 2, ...

 All manuscripts must contain an informative 500 words abstract explaining the essential contents of the work, key ideas and results.

 A list of 5-10 "keywords" should be included with the abstract.

 It is very important to supply high quality figures in a form suitable for reproduction.
 Each figure must be referred to in the text and will be printed in black and white unless otherwise instructed by the authors.
 All formulae and figures should be carefully drafted and never drawn freehand.
 Use same font and size for all figure legends.
 High quality original figures and glossy prints of all photographs are required.
 Photocopies of the figures and photographs are not acceptable.
-The total number of figures should be no more than 10 and tables no more than 5.
+The total number of figures should be no more than 8.
 The resolution of figures should be at least 600dpi.
 Numbers of x- and y-axis must write large enough, because published figures are only 1/8 page.

 Free Color Printing

 Color illustrations are most welcome by the journal as they are effective in conveying complex graphs and photographs.
 Free color printing at the Editor-in-Chief's discretion, will provide an opportunity to publish color figures/illustrations in print at NO COST to the authors.